-Conjoined twins doing well 1 week after surgery in Australia
+Twins separated by surgery are healing, sticking together

-SYDNEY (AP) — Doctors say that conjoined twins from Bhutan who were separated at an Australian hospital last week have been moving about, eating and otherwise healing well.
+SYDNEY (AP) — Medical staff say that conjoined twins from Bhutan who were separated at an Australian hospital last week have been healing well, showing their cheeky side, and have become impossible to keep apart.

-Joe Crameri, the head of pediatric surgery at Melbourne’s Royal Children’s Hospital, told reporters Thursday there have been a few bumps along the road but that the 15-month-old girls are making good progress.
+Joe Crameri, the head of pediatric surgery at Melbourne’s Royal Children’s Hospital, told reporters Thursday there have been a few bumps along the road but that the 15-month-old girls, Nima and Dawa, are making good progress.

 The girls were joined from the lower chest to just above the pelvis and shared a liver.
 They were separated during a delicate operation that lasted almost six hours.
 A major challenge had been to reconstruct their abdomens.

-Crameri told reporters that the areas they’d tampered with during the surgery appeared to be healing well.
-He says the medical team is happy and the girls’ mother is very happy.
+Crameri said the areas they’d tampered with during the surgery appeared to be healing well.

 Most Read Nation & World Stories